in the middle

 UK tourists only need carry a valid UK passport to enter Tenerife.

 The choices almost seem endless if you're after a package holiday, and even more so if you're booking your flight and hotel separately.
 The big resorts of Playa de las Americas, Costa Adeje and Los Cristianos are all in the south, and this is where you will find louder nightlife and plenty of Brit-centric attractions.
 If you prefer to just take advantage of the great flight prices but then head off to explore some of the unseen Tenerife, try Santa Cruz de la Tenerife and La Laguna.
+El Medano is a mecca for kite- and wind-surfers.

 Holidays in Tenerife can be as relaxed or as active as you want.
 There are all types of water sports on offer at the main beaches, and if you want adventure, set off into Mount Teide National Park.
-You can also spice up your holiday by coinciding your stay with one of 2013 or 2014's festivals and carnivals.
+You can also spice up your holiday by coinciding your stay with one of 2018's festivals and carnivals.
 Loro Parque and Siam Park are also fun day trips out for the whole family.
 For more ideas on saving money in Tenerife click here.